 Authors should be aware that they may have the right to a parallel or embargoed Open Access publication in addition to publication in a commercial journal.

 The University of Tübingen encourages its members to actively participate in the evaluation of Open Access publications and establish Open Access journals which meet the standards of scientific quality assurance through peer review procedures.
 It also advocates the recognition of Open Access publications in the assessment of scientific achievements.

 The promotion of Open Access concerns financial and legal policy.
 The University of Tübingen is committed to developing the existing legal and financial framework to create the conditions for free access to scientific knowledge.

-From 2013 onwards the University of Tübingen pledges financial support to the furthest possible extent for publication in recognized Open Access repositories (Gold Open Access) to promote the transition from subscriptions-funded publications to Open Access.
+From 2013 onwards the University of Tübingen pledges financial support to the furthest possible extent for publication in recognized Open Access bodies (Gold Open Access) to promote the transition from subscription funded publications to Open Access.

 This policy was endorsed by the Senate of the Eberhard Karls University of Tübingen on February 21, 2013.